Music Psychology & Therapy: What Is The Psychology Of Music?

-The way music affects our mind can seem somewhat mysterious.
+The way music affects the human mind can seem somewhat mysterious.
 How do these arrangements of sound evoke such strong emotions?
 And why does listening to certain kinds of music seem to help us feel more like ourselves?
 Though those questions are far from fully answered, music psychology offers some intriguing insights into how rhythm and melody move us.

 Music might be linked to what makes us human

 You may have heard the popular saying, “Music soothes the savage beast.”
 Though literature is full of stories about beautiful music taming wild animals, science suggests this may be impossible.
-How we respond to music may be directly connected to one of the most important qualities separating humans from “savage beasts” our capacity for language.
+How we respond to music may be directly connected to one of the most important qualities separating humans from “savage beasts”: our capacity for language.

 Songs as a form of language